worldbank/terridev_GSG/Benchmarking/README.md

-# SD Benchmark - RISE FRAMEWORK
+# SD Benchmark - RISE framework

+(Last update: 12/05/2020

 ## Step 1 - Create the world datasets with all the benchmarking variables -